-Meet your teachers
+Meet your teachers.

-Montessori Teacher, Elementary level
+Co-founder, Montessori Teacher, Elementary level

-Certified Forest Therapy Guide
+Certified Forest Bathing Guide

 Taught in a bilingual and racially diverse school setting while growing up in suburban Ohio, Kelly gained an international worldview and appreciation that led to grad school and a career teaching Elementary ages in DC-area Montessori schools.
 A love of naturalism and guided walks at the USBG and Rock Creek Park inspired training and forest therapy certification just this past summer in Sonoma, CA (Google: shin rin yoku).
 Over the years, leading after-school tutoring, birdwatching clubs, percussion classes, and French lessons have helped round out students’ daily lives, while supporting families, and growing as an educator.